 Prior to final adoption, the School Board will hold an open, noticed school board hearing to receive public comment on the recommended instructional materials.
+Notice of the hearing shall be published on a publicly accessible website designated by Bay County for the publication of legal notices and advertisements found at http://publicnoticesbaycountyfl.gov/ and provided at least 7 days prior to the hearing.
 An open, noticed public meeting to approve an annual instructional materials plan to identify any instructional materials that will be purchased will take place on a different date following the hearing. § 1006.283(2)(b)8, Fla.
 Stat.
+Notice of such meeting shall be given in the same manner as the public hearing.